LSSTDESC/qp/docs/user_guide/parameterizations/quant.md

 Quantile distributions are parameterized by values from the CDF.
 They have:

 - **quantiles** (`quants`): $n$ ordered quantiles of the distribution, from 0 to 1.
 These are evenly spaced cumulative probabilities (i.e. the probability $x \leq$ some value.)
-- **locations** (`locs`): The $n$ locations, or x values, on the distribution's CDF where the quantiles are reached.
+- **locations** (`locs`): The $n$ locations ($x$ values), on the distribution's CDF where the quantiles are reached.

 ![quant-example](../../assets/quant-rayleigh-example.svg)

 ## Use cases

 The quantile parameterization works well for data that has a well-behaved CDF.
-It is easy to represent a range of data without worrying about choosing an appropriate range, as all distributions must have quantiles between 0 and 1.
+As well, it is easier to represent distributions that may be spread out in the $x$ coordinate space with this parameterization than with interpolation or histogram parameterizations., as all distributions will fall into the same range of quantiles.

-- do we discuss the issues at the edges and of interpolation method here?
-I think yes, in addition to mentioning interpolations can go negative in known issues section.
+One thing to note when using this parameterization is that it does not require that the PDF be positive.
+So the interpolation of the PDFs can become negative, particularly near the edges of a distribution, which may not be desirable in certain use cases.

 ## Behaviour